NREL/HPC/docs/Documentation/Applications/ipopt.md

 choose depending on their needs.

 #### Metis

-It is highly recommended to install [Metis](https://github.com/KarypisLab/METIS.git)
+It is highly recommended installing [Metis](https://github.com/KarypisLab/METIS.git)
 - Serial Graph Partitioning and Fill-reducing Matrix Ordering software to improve the performance of linear solvers such as MUMPS and HSL.

 !!! warning
     Using HSL linear solvers requires installing Metis.
-Metis is optional MUMPS.
+Metis is optional for MUMPS.

-We will install Metis using Anaconda, however, it can also be installed from source.
+We will install Metis using Anaconda.
+However, it can also be installed from source.
-To install using Anaconda, we will create a clean environment with nothing but Metis.
+To install using Anaconda, we will create a clean environment with only Metis.
-The conda environment is being constructed within a directory in `hpcapps` project on Kestrel.
+The conda environment is being constructed within a directory in the `hpcapps` project on Kestrel.
+Users can create a conda environment in any place of their choice.

 ```bash
 module load conda